Example of glamping pods

 It’s not a hotel

-Very much like standard camping tents, a lot of glamping tents are simply larger tents made from sturdier materials like canvas.
+Don't let the modern conveniences fool you.
+Very much like regular camping tents, a lot of glamping tents are simply larger tents made from sturdier materials like canvas.
 This means that your surrounding walls are relatively thin.
-In addition, when the environment around is quieter, for example when the sun sets, sound travels or transmits further, meaning any noise you make will travel a long way.
+In addition, when the environment around is quieter (for example, when the sun sets), sound travels or transmits further, meaning any noise you make will travel a long way.
 The way to ensure a positive experience for all?
-Applying basic camping etiquette to adhere to each park’s rules concerning noise restrictions after a certain time.
+Apply basic camping etiquette to adhere to each park’s rules concerning noise restrictions after a certain time.

-Glamping sites are popular for a reason.
-Some of them are in the most desirable and exotic locations in the country, and for that reason, they are often hard to book and popular once you arrive.
+Many glamping sites are in the most desirable and exotic locations in the country, and for that reason, they are often hard to book and popular once you arrive.
 This means that although the wide-open spaces of the great outdoors are often on your doorstep, you might not be as alone as you think.
 Be prepared to share the space and give your neighbours the respect they deserve.